 Elephantine was the border city between Egypt and the Nubians in the south.
 The Egyptians militarized this city to guard against attacks from the Nubia.
 The city, which is an island, was most famously associated with the gods and goddesses of water.
-One such example of these ancient Egyptian gods was Khnum, the god of the waters.
+One such example of these ancient Egyptian gods was Khnum, the god of the waters, fertility and protection.

 Location: Lower Egypt Date established: During the Old Kingdom of Egypt (Third Dynasty) Patron Deity: Hathor Modern name: Kom el-Hsn